Quilon Syrian copper plates: Summarized prescription

-The grant is dated to the fifth regnal year (849/50 CE) of the Chera king of Kerala, Sthanu Ravi (Tamil: Tanu Ravi).
+The grant is dated to the fifth regnal year (849/50 CE) of the medieval Chera ruler of Kerala, Sthanu Ravi (Old Malayalam and Tamil: Tanu Ravi).
 It was drafted in the presence of Chera prince Vijayaraga, Venad chieftain Ayyan Adikal Thiruvadikal, junior chieftain Rama Thiruvadikal, other important officers of the Venad chiefdom (such as the adhikarar, the prakrithi, the punnathala padi, and the pulakkudi padi) and representatives of the merchant guilds anjuvannam and manigramam.

-The charter grants land to the Christian merchant Mar Sapir Iso, described in it as the founder of the Kollam trading city (the nagara) and the builder of the Kollam Tarisa Church.
+The charter grants land to the Christian merchant Mar Sapir Iso, described in it as "the founder of the Kollam trading city (the nagara) and the builder of the Kollam Tarisa Church".
 The land, evidently a large settlement with its bonded occupants (serfs), is donated as an "attipperu" by Ayyan Adikal.
 Attipperu, or dhara-purvaka, was perhaps a precursor to the later "janmam" tenure.
 Sapir Iso also recruited two merchant guilds — the anjuvannam and the manigramam — as the tenants of the nagara under the karanmai tenure.
 The Six Hundred, the Nair militia of Venad, was entrusted with the protection of the nagara and the church.
-The charter also granted serfs to the nagara and the church, including personnel such as agricultural laborers (the vellalars), carpenters (the thachar), the ezhavar and, salt-makers (the eruviyar).
+The charter also granted bonded serfs to the nagara and the church, including personnel such as agricultural laborers (the vellalars), thachar they are not from Vishwakarma community, the ezhavar and, salt-makers (the eruviyar).

 Additionally, the charter granted Sapir Iso several titles, rights, and aristocratic privileges.
 It also states that all revenues from the donated land and its occupants were "exempted", which perhaps meant that these were to be transferred to the church.